Growing a small business takes time.

 However, most small business owners can’t afford such employees.
 You are on your own.
-This usually means that have to turn yourself into the specialized marketing department as well as generate the leads by yourself.
+This usually means that you have to turn yourself into the specialized marketing department as well as generate the leads by yourself.
 While it may take a bit of work I suggest you spend some time in educating yourself on simple marketing strategies and resources.
-In this way you may discover a whole new level of business possiblities and growth strategies you never thought possible.
+In this way you may discover a whole new level of business possibilities and growth strategies you never thought possible.

 We aren’t asking you to get a degree, or to spend too much time away from your core business, but if you can become proficient in a few simple areas, it can help you understand what makes your website work, what might improve it and help you work with your web designer to get the right focus.

 Your website is your “storefront.”
 You should put as much into your virtual storefront as you would to the front window display at a traditional store on Main Street.
 Your website needs to attract customers and keep them coming back for more.

 Customers still like to think they have got a bargain, good value for money or top service.
 These are things they will tell others about.

 In the real world we all know that word of mouth is the best advertising tool one can have – well it is no different online, except that sometimes word of mouth works at lightning speed online compared to the real world – I’m sure you have hear the term “going viral”.

 So for your product or service to become popular online it still needs to meet the same criteria that would/could make it popular offline and answer some of the following questions;

 - Is my product or service needed?

 - If so can I determine my target market?

 - If selling a product do my target market buy online or just view?